 The purpose of this program is to offer a student an opportunity for a broad-based degree rather than focusing on any one major area.
 Specific courses listed meet the general education requirements for EWC.
 It is essential that you work with your academic advisor to select appropriate classes.
 Degree requirements vary greatly at four-year institutions, so the student should consult the catalog of the college or university of his/her choice for information on specific program requirements.

 Students must complete all program requirements, including approved electives, with a grade of "C" or better.

 - ENGL 1010 English Composition I Credits: 3

 - Freshman Foundations Credits: 1

-- Mathematics (Quantitative) Credits: 3-4
+- Quantitative Reasoning Credits: 3-4

-- Physical Education Activity Credits: 1
+- General Education Electives for AA, AS, and ADN Programs Credits: 8

-- Approved Electives Credits: 7 (see approved electives below)

-- Communication 2 Credits: 3
+- Communication Electives Credits: 3

-- Social & Cultural Awareness Credits: 3
+- Social & Behavioral Science Credits: 3

 - Approved Electives Credits: 9 (see approved electives below)

-- Arts & Humanities Credits: 3
+- Arts, Culture & Humanities Credits: 3

 - Constitutional Requirements Credits: 3

-- Lab Science Credits: 4
+- Laboratory Science Credits: 4

 - Approved Electives Credits: 5 (see approved electives below)

-• Lab Science Credits: 3-4
+- Laboratory Science Credits: 3-4

+- or

-- Mathematics (Quantitative) Credits: 3-4 - Approved Electives Credits: 11-12 (see approved electives below)
+- Quantitative Reasoning Credits: 3-4

+• Approved Electives Credits: 12 (see approved electives below)